Shadi-Shwiyat/Pokemon_Galactic_WebStore/README.md

 Example
 http://localhost:8080/pokemon/# (replace # with the id of the pokemon you want to get)

+- To get pokemon sprites:
+Example
+http://localhost:8080/sprites/pokemon/pokemon_# (replace # with the id of the pokemon you want to get)

 - To get pokemon by type:
 Example
 http://localhost:8080/pokemon/type/grass